 My refrigerator overfloweth with cucumbers.
 We are terrible about eating salads consistently, and there is always, always, ALWAYS one in my weekly produce basket.
 They were really piling up, and I had no idea what the heck I was going to do with them.

 For someone that enjoys the kitchen and its adventures as much as I, there is something that I find so intimidating about canning.
 It feels as though it requires a lot of special equipment and/or time.
 If thats not true, please by all means, let me know.

 But as it stands right now, I remain afraid of canning.
-I adore pickles though, so I learned how to make refrigerator pickles a couple of years ago (I ran into the same prolific cucumber issue in my garden!).
+I adore pickles though, so I learned how to make refrigerator pickles a couple of years ago from Mrs. Wages website.
 Don’t get me wrong, they take up some fridge space, and they don’t last indefinitely- in fact, we opened a jar that had been in the garage fridge a little too long when we moved- WHOA.
 But they are delicious, and you can pretty much put in whatever you’d like.
 Also, I encourage the use of apple cider vinegar over white vinegar.
 I think it’s milder.

 - 4 cups water

 - 5-6 cucumbers sliced lengthwise into spears (or into discs)